intel/ScalableVectorSearch/docs/start.rst

 If you encounter any issues with the pip install command, we suggest you follow an alternative installation procedure using `cibuildwheel <https://cibuildwheel.readthedocs.io/en/stable/>`_.
 To generate a wheel using your current version of Python you will need to have cibuildwheel installed as well as `docker <https://www.docker.com/>`_.
+Once those are installed, follow these steps:

+1. Navigate to the root directory of the source and, if the ``bindings/python/_skbuild`` folder exists, remove it.

-Once those are installed, navigate to the root directory of the source and run
+2. From the root directory of the source run

 .. code-block:: sh

     cibuildwheel --only $(python tools/pybuild.py) bindings/python

-If the ``bindings/python/_skbuild`` folder exists, remove it.
-Then simply run
+3. Then simply run

 .. code-block:: sh